anthonybeckett/mixstation/README.md

 - [ ] Player has custom playlist ability to add multiple mixes
 - [ ] Feature on backend which converts audio to MP3
 - [ ] Artwork on each mix to display on the mix
+- [ ] Able to make tracks private and create a private share link

 ### Docker
 This will come later when the project is at a decent point